pyOpenSci/python-package-guide/tutorials/add-readme.md

 ## What packagename does

-Short description here using non technical language that describes what your package does.
+Short description here using non-technical language that describes what your package does.

 ## How to install

 <todo - when i add more to the pyos package this can use that readme>
-To install this package... use:
+To install this package run:

 `pip install packagename`